smidm/simba/docs/FAQ.md

 1. There is no *Video1* in your `project_folder/logs/video_info.csv` file.
 You may have renamed your files somewhere along the process or introduced a typo (e.g., there is a `Video1 ` or `Video 1` or possibly `video1`, but there is **no** `Video1` which is what SimBA is looking for.

 2. There are several `Video1` rows in your `project_folder/logs/video_info.csv` file.
-SimBA happens to find them all, can't decide which one is the correct one, and it breakes.
-Make sure you only have one row per video in your project in your `project_folder/logs/video_info.csv` file.
+SimBA happens to find them all, can't decide which one is the correct one, and breaks.
+Make sure you only have one row representing each video in your project in your `project_folder/logs/video_info.csv` file.

 3. Another CSV file, has somehow nestled into your `project_filder/csv/outlier_corrected_movement_location` folder along the way (and this file is neither part of the project or has been processed in the [`Video Parameters`](https://github.com/sgoldenlab/simba/blob/master/docs/tutorial.md#step-3-set-video-parameters) tool in SimBA.
-SimBA sees it as it is present in the `project_filder/csv/outlier_corrected_movement_location` folder, but when it looks in the `project_folder/logs/video_info.csv` file - the **fps**, and **pixels per millimiter** is missing and you get thrown this Error.
+SimBA sees it as it is present in the `project_filder/csv/outlier_corrected_movement_location` folder, but when it looks in the `project_folder/logs/video_info.csv` file - the **fps**, and **pixels per millimiter** is missing and you get thrown this error.